To begin, we should make clear the distinctions between the different areas of "Uniswap", some of which may confuse new users.

 The following is a brief overview of the Uniswap protocol

 The Uniswap protocol is a peer-to-peer1 system designed for exchanging cryptocurrencies (ERC-20 Tokens) on the Ethereum blockchain.
 The protocol is implemented as a set of persistent, non-upgradable smart contracts; designed to prioritize censorship resistance, security, self-custody, and to function without any trusted intermediaries who may selectively restrict access.

 There are currently three versions of the Uniswap protocol.
 V1 and V2 are open source and licensed under GPL.
 V3 is open source with slight modifications, which are viewable here.
-Each version of Uniswap, once deployed, will function with in perpetuity, with 100% uptime, providing the continued existence of the Ethereum blockchain.
+Each version of Uniswap, once deployed, will function in perpetuity, with 100% uptime, provided the continued existence of the Ethereum blockchain.

-To understand how the Uniswap protocol differs from traditional exchange, it is helpful to first look at two subjects: how Automated Market Maker design deviates from traditional central limit order book-based exchanges, and how permissionless systems depart from conventional permissioned systems.
+To understand how the Uniswap protocol differs from a traditional exchange, it is helpful to first look at two subjects: how the Automated Market Maker design deviates from traditional central limit order book-based exchanges, and how permissionless systems depart from conventional permissioned systems.

 Most publicly accessible markets use a central limit order book style of exchange, where buyers and sellers create orders organized by price level that are progressively filled as demand shifts.
 Anyone who has traded stocks through brokerage firms will be familiar with an order book system.